 Most convincing to me is the argument for a date prior to the destruction of the temple.
 Hebrews argues for the insufficiency of the temple sacrifices and the Aaronic priesthood.
 This makes more sense at a time when these were still in operation and his readers may have been inclined to revert back to them.

 In addition, there is no reference to the cessation of the temple sacrifices.
-It appears from what the pastor says in his sermon that they are still be offered.
-And that would also imply a date prior to 70 A.D..
+It appears from what the pastor says in his sermon that they are still being offered.
+And that would also imply a date prior to 70 A.D.

 Much of Hebrews is concerned with Christ.
 He is superior to the angels (Heb.
 1:3-14).
 And superior to Moses (Heb.
 3:1-6).
 He has a priesthood after the order of Melchizedek, superior to the Aaronic priesthood (Heb.
 7:1-28).
 He serves as the High Priest of the New Covenant (Heb.
 8:1-9:10).
 And he is God’s perfect sacrifice to once and for all cleanse his people from their sin (Heb.
 9:11-10:18).

 In the midst of the pastor’s exaltation of Christ, he also offers numerous warnings about falling away from him (Heb.
 2:1-4, 3:12-19, 4:11, 5:11-6:12, 10:19-39, 12:14-17).
 These references are challenging to many who hold that true believers cannot fall from grace.
 But it clearly was a real concern to the pastor who sought to keep his flock from that fate.